 Take a proactive approach to safety within your company, but also recognize that once your drivers are out on the road, it’s up to them to put these lessons into action.
 Work with your drivers to prepare them for what they’re likely to encounter on the roads this summer, and share the following strategies:

-- Maintain your truck.
+Maintain your truck.
 Summer heat causes more blowouts, so watch your tire pressure.
 Idling engines get hot, so monitor your coolant levels.
 Pay special attention to these and other pre-trip inspection checklist items so you can weather disruptions more easily—and so you don’t become the reason everyone else has to slow down.
-See our video on pre-and post-trip inspections to learn more.

 We all get it.
 Summer traffic can be frustrating, and congestion and delays can cost you time and money.
 But we all also recognize the important role you play in making the highways safer during the busy summer months.
 By managing the challenges of summer driving proactively, you and your drivers can help limit the impact of both nuisances and outright hazards.